AeanSR/AeanSR.github.io/about.md

 ## Bio

 I am ZHAO Yongwei (赵永威).
-I recieved Ph.D. degree from [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn) in 2020.
+I recieved doctor's degree from [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn) in 2020.
 My advisor is [Prof. XU Zhiwei](http://novel.ict.ac.cn/zxu/), and [Prof. CHEN Yunji](http://novel.ict.ac.cn/ychen) in common.
 Starting from 2015, I joined the research group of intelligence processor, led by [Prof. CHEN Yunji](http://novel.ict.ac.cn/ychen) and [Prof. CHEN Tianshi](http://novel.ict.ac.cn/tchen).
-I have also served as a software engineer in [Cambricon](http://www.cambricon.com) for several years.
+I am one of two Special Scholarship of the Director (XIA Peisu Scholarship) winners in 2019, and selected for the Special Research Assistant Funding Project in 2020.

 Today I am an assistant professor of ICT, CAS.
 My research interests are including accelerator architectures and neural-symbolic system.